Q: How can I pay for my order?

 Q: What happened with the discontinued product lines?

-A: These product lines were discontinued due to problems with these suppliers.
-Our policy for years has been only to work with reputable companies.
+A: These product lines were discontinued due to ongoing problems with these suppliers.
+Our policy for years has been only to work with reputable companies that meet our standards.
+Our goal is to provide only the best products for long-term food storage, this is our specialty and what makes us different.

 Q: What is the difference between dehydrated food and freeze dried food?

 A: Dehydrated food is made dry by a dehydration process.
 This is usually done in ovens where the food is subjected to low temperature heating to remove the moisture from the food.
 The food is not cooked prior to dehydration, thereby preserving all of its nutrients and nutrition.
-These foods are usually cooked during preparation, with exceptions being fruit (bananas, etc.), these do not require any cooking or water to eat, but can be rehydrated is you want.
+These foods are usually cooked during preparation, with exceptions being fruit (bananas, apples, etc.), these products do not require any cooking or water to eat, but can be rehydrated if you want during preparation.

 Freeze dried foods are first precooked with all the ingredients used and then freeze dried by using an extremely cold vacuum that removes the moisture from the food.
 This an advanced food storage technique that results in best taste and texture.